Dairy product

-Dairy products or milk products, also known as lacticinia, are food products made from (or containing) milk.
+Dairy products or milk products are food products made from (or containing) milk.
 The most common dairy animals are cow, water buffalo, nanny goat, and ewe.
-Dairy products include common grocery store food items in the Western world such as yogurt, cheese and butter.
-A facility that produces dairy products is known as a dairy.
-Dairy products are consumed worldwide to varying degrees (see consumption patterns worldwide).
-Some people avoid some or all dairy products either because of lactose intolerance, veganism, or other health reasons or beliefs.
+Dairy products include common grocery store food around the world such as yogurt, cheese, milk and butter.
+A facility that produces dairy products is a dairy.
+Dairy products are consumed worldwide to varying degrees.
+Some people avoid some or all dairy products because of lactose intolerance, veganism, environmental concerns, other health reasons or beliefs.